tijsvandenheuvel/login_application/team_3.md

 1. figure out scope & work

-   - html login & register page
+   - html login, register and home page
    - check if given password complies to NIST guidelines
    - connect to HIBP-API to validate with blacklist
    - connect to mySQL database
    - implement slow & salted hashing algorithm with bcrypt
-   - session mgmt with browser cookies
+   - session management with browser cookies
-   - https connection with TLS certificate
+   - https connection
+   - deploy application

 2. make front end web page
    create html pages with **ejs** view engine
    - login form
    - register form
    - home / index page

-3. establish secure connection only send passwords using strong transport: **TLS** + **https** this ensures encrypted session ID token

-4. create authentication middleware
+3. create authentication middleware
-   We will create an **Express.js** file for middleware (app.js), and establish a connection with a **MySQL** database.
+   We created an **Express.js** project in a **Node.js** environment.

    These are the node libraries we will use:
    - express-session: store & acces sessions with browser cookies
    - bcrypt: hash & salt password
    - sequelize: ORM to manage models & migrations
    - ejs: view engine to add node code to html
    - mysql2: used by sequelize to communicate to Mysql

-   Login & register requests are handled by account_controller.js.
+   Login and register requests are handled by account_controller.js.

-   > fix routing / redirecting to manouvre between methods
-   > make username case insensitive
+   Logout & home page request are handled by home_controller.js

-5. slow hashing & salted
+4. slow hashing & salted
-   We will use the **bcrypt** library for hashing & salting.
+   We will use the **bcrypt** library for hashing & salting the password for secure storage.

-6) write database connection & queries
+5. write database connection & queries
-   If someone tries to log in, we will authenticate the user by checking username & password in database:
+   We made a connection with a **MySQL** database.

+   database queries:
    - check if username is in db
    - check if username & hashedpassword are same as in database
    - post username & hashedpassword

-   use **sequelize** for programming queries we use parameterised queries to counter SQL-injection
+   use **sequelize** for programming queries

+   we use parameterised queries to counter SQL-injection

-7) create the checks
+6. create the checks

-   - NIST: password must contain 8-64 characters.
+    NIST: password must contain 8-64 characters.

-   - HIBP: check if given password is blacklisted by HIBP.
+    HIBP: check if given password is blacklisted by HIBP. connect with HIBP API

-8) authorization
+7. authorization
    session management

+   We use **express session** library for managing sessions

    We use a UUID for a unique session ID

-   We use **express session** library for managing sessions When you set cookie option secure true then https is required
+   When you set cookie option secure true then https is required

    We use default in memory session storage

+8.  establish secure connection only send passwords using strong transport: **TLS** + **https**

+   this ensures encrypted session ID token

-9) deploy application
+11. deploy application
    We will use Heroku to deploy our application.

 ## results